PO Box 97

 Cost of attendance varies depending upon the program in which you are enrolled and are subject to change each academic year.
 Please see Tuition & Fees for detailed information.

-Students living in a standard dorm are required to purchase a full meal plan (All-Access or 12 Meals).
-Barker Suites residents must purchase at least the 5 Meal Plan.
-Commuting students and those living in Stadium or Faculty Memorial apartments are not required to purchase a meal plan.
+Students living in a standard dorm are required to purchase a full meal plan (All-Access Plan).
+Barker Suites, Jones Hall and Luby Wood Hall residents must purchase at least the 200 Block Meal Plan.
+Fraternity/Greek Housing must purchase at least the 50 Block Meal Plan.
+Commuting students and those living in Stadium or Faculty Memorial apartments are not required to purchase a meal plan but may add any meal plan if they wish.

 Meal plans may be changed within the first 2 weeks of each semester.
 Requests to change meal plans after the first 2 weeks will only be considered in extenuating circumstances.
 Please submit a meal plan change form electronically.